By: Malaga.us - # # #

 Almond Day – Almogía

-Every last Sunday in September Almogía celebrates Almond Day, where visitors can enjoy tastings of chanfaina (traditional meat stew), cheese, almonds, desserts and local wines.
+Every last Sunday in September Almogía celebrates Almond Day, where visitors can enjoy tastings of chanfaina (traditional meat stew), cheese, almonds, almond- based desserts and local wines.

 There will also be verdiales music and you can learn about the traditions surrounding the cultivation and processing of almonds.